Dead Nettle, Purple Deadnettle or Dead Nettle, Red Nettle, Red Henbit, Purple Nettle, Archangel, Etc.

-Lamium purpureum grows more upright once they start flowering, in my experience.
-Their 4-angled stems are a maroonish color but more green toward the top.
-Stems usually branch out at the bottom and as the plants grow the lower 1/3 will have no leaves as they mature.
+Lamium purpureum grows more upright once they start flowering.
+Their 4-angled stems (square) are a maroonish color but more green toward the top.
+Stems usually branch out at the bottom and as the plants grow the lower 1/3 be absent of leaves.
 As you can see by the above photo, the petioles and stems are “glabrous to slightly pubescent” which means smooth to slightly hairy.

 The above photo was taken on March 3 (2020) and shows the heart-shaped, purplish tinted leaves of the Lamium purpureum.
 As the plants mature, many changes take place…

 The leaves grow in an opposite manner along the stems, each pair rotating 90° from the pair below.